vinitshahdeo/ParkingLot/README.md

 - [ESLint](https://eslint.org/): A static code analysis tool for identifying problematic patterns found in JavaScript code.
 It covers both code quality and coding style issues.
 Learn more [here](https://eslint.org/).

 - [pkg](https://www.npmjs.com/package/pkg): It is used to package a Node.js project into an executable that can be run even on devices without Node.js installed.
 Learn more [here](https://www.npmjs.com/package/pkg).

+- [JSDoc](https://www.npmjs.com/package/jsdoc): An open source API documentation generator for Javascript.
+It allows developers to document their code through comments.
+It is supported only for Node.js versions > `v8.15.0`.
+Learn more [here](https://devdocs.io/jsdoc/).

 ## Author